zmievsa/cadwyn/docs/how_to/change_openapi_schemas/change_field_type.md

 * <https://github.com/graphql/graphql-js/issues/968>
 * <https://medium.com/@jakob.fiegerl/java-jackson-enum-de-serialization-with-rest-backward-compatibility-9c3ec85ac13d>

-In these sections, we'll be working with our user's response model: `data.latest.users.UserResource`.
+In these sections, we'll be working with our user's response model: `data.head.users.UserResource`.
 Note that the main theme here is "Will I be able to serialize this change to any of my versions?" as any change to responses can make them incompatible with the data in your database.

 ## Narrow the type

 Let's say that previously users could specify their date of birth as a datetime instead of a date.
 We wish to rectify that.
-We can solve this with [internal body request schemas](../../concepts/version_changes.md#internal-request-body-representations).
+We can solve this by making it a datetime in HEAD version, converting it to date in latest version, and then making it a datetime again in the old versions.
+So whenever we receive a request in an old version, it will get converted to HEAD version where it is a datetime.
+And whenever we receive a request in latest version, it will also be converted to HEAD where date will simply be casted to datetime with time = 00:00:00.

 0. Continue storing `date_of_birth` as a datetime in your database to avoid breaking any old behavior
-1. Change the type of `date_of_birth` field to `datetime.date` in `data.latest.users.User`
-2. Add a `data.unversioned.users.UserInternalCreateRequest` that we will use later to wrap migrated data instead of the latest request schema.
-This schema will allow us to keep time information from older versions without allowing users in new versions to provide it.
-This allows us to guarantee that old requests function in the same manner as before while new requests have the narrowed types.
+1. Add the following migration to `versions.v2001_01_01` which will turn `date_of_birth` into a date in 2001_01_01:

     ```python
-    from pydantic import Field
+    from cadwyn.structure import VersionChange, schema
-    from ..latest.users import UserCreateRequest
+    from data.head.users import User
     import datetime

-    class UserInternalCreateRequest(UserCreateRequest):
+    class ChangeDateOfBirthToDateInUserInLatest(VersionChange):
-        time_of_birth: datetime.time = Field(default=datetime.time(0, 0, 0))
+        description = (
+            "Change 'User.date_of_birth' field type to datetime in HEAD "
+            "to support versions and data before 2001-01-01. "
+        )
+        instructions_to_migrate_to_previous_version = (
+            schema(User).field("date_of_birth").had(type=datetime.date),
+        )
     ```

-3. Replace `UserCreateRequest` in your routes with `Annotated[UserInternalCreateRequest, InternalRepresentationOf[UserCreateRequest]]`:
+2. Add the following version change to `versions.v2001_01_01` (right under the version change above) which will make sure that `date_of_birth` is a datetime in 2000_01_01:

     ```python
-    from data.latest.users import UserCreateRequest, UserResource
-    from cadwyn import InternalRepresentationOf
-    from typing import Annotated

-    @router.post("/users", response_model=UserResource)
-    async def create_user(
-        user: Annotated[
-            UserInternalCreateRequest, InternalRepresentationOf[UserCreateRequest]
-        ]
-    ):
-        ...
-    ```

-4. Add the following migration to `versions.v2001_01_01`:

-    ```python
-    from cadwyn.structure import (
-        VersionChange,
-        schema,
-        convert_request_to_next_version_for,
-        RequestInfo,
-    )
-    from data.latest.users import User, UserCreateRequest
-    import datetime

     class ChangeDateOfBirthToDateInUser(VersionChange):
         description = (
             "Change 'User.date_of_birth' field type to date instead of "